 In most cases, domestic abuse often begins with verbal abuse that leads to physical abuse.

-Whether you’re suffering from domestic abuse or domestic violence, it’s important to seek assistance.
+Whether you’re a husband suffering from domestic abuse or domestic violence in San Diego, you are not alone, it’s important to seek assistance.
 The sooner you get help, the better.
 The vicious cycles of domestic abuse and domestic violence can shatter anyone’s peace of mind.
-It takes many years for the victims to negative feelings of guilt, fear and humiliation.
+It takes many years for the victims to negative feelings of guilt, fear, and humiliation.
 Therapy plays a crucial role in recovery.
-Not seeking assistance can lead to depression, anxiety and loss of self-esteem.
+Not seeking assistance can lead to depression, anxiety, and loss of self-esteem.